Xed-Editor/Xed-Editor/CREATE_PLUGIN.md

 //create a Runnable because plugins run on
 //a background thread and to intract with ui you should
-// create a runnable and pass it to rkUtils.runOnUiThread method Runnable myRunnable = new Runnable() {
+// create a runnable and pass it to rkUtils.runOnUiThread method

+Runnable myRunnable = new Runnable() {
     public void run() {

-        rkUtils.toast(app,"yo");
+        //the 'app' variable is a instance of Application class this variable is passed by the plugin server rkUtils.toast(app,"yo");
     }
 };